hphelion/documentation/moonshot/prepare.glossary.md

 ## F

 ###Flavor### {#Flavor}
-:     A combination of disk space, memory (RAM), and usable CPU.
+:     The compute, memory, and storage capacity of Baremetal instances.

 ###Floating IP address###
 :     An on-demand, allocatable public IP address on a network.
 You can allocate a number of floating IP addresses up to the quota limit, and then assign them to server [instances](#Instance).